cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     static getDefinedCursor(name: string, pointer?: boolean, color?: string): MouseCursor;
 }

-// Warning: (ae-missing-release-tag) "SVGPoint" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type SVGPoint_2 = {
     x: number;
     y: number;
 };

-// Warning: (ae-missing-release-tag) "Synchronizer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class Synchronizer {
     constructor(synchronizerId: string, eventName: string, eventHandler: ISynchronizerEventHandler);